Betti-Labs/greyscan/README.md

 **Adaptive Web Intelligence Collection and Analysis System**

-GreyScan is a modular intelligence platform that combines multiple specialized engines for comprehensive web data collection, entity resolution, and cross-platform analysis.
-The system employs adaptive learning algorithms to discover and exploit data access patterns across web platforms.
+ GreyScan is a modular Python-based platform for real-time collection, analysis, and correlation of publicly available data across major web platforms.
+It operates without relying on APIs or authentication, and is optimized for research, intelligence, and data analysis use cases.

 ## System Architecture